Difference Between Leisure Vehicles – RVs, Motorhomes, Campervans & Caravans

 A Caravan, also known as a mobile home, is not an RV since it is an unpowered trailer that needs a powered vehicle in order to move from one place to another.

-Though unpowered, Caravans can be plugged in to power outlets, have their own battery pack or even a small generator in order to power things like lights, fridges and even some kitchen appliances.
+Often unpowered, caravans can be plugged in to power outlets.
+They can have their own battery pack.
+Even a small generator in order to power things like lights, fridges and even some kitchen appliances.
 They’ll also include basic bedding, seating, bench space, and sometimes even a toilet and shower.

 Because of their limited mobility, caravans are usually used for extended camping or holiday trips, or as a permanent holiday home.

-If you’d like to buy a Caravan, Motorhome, Campervan, or any kind of RV for that matter, talk to the team at Finance EZI.
+If you’d like to buy a Caravan, Motorhome, Campervan, or any kind of RV.
+Talk to the team at Finance EZI.
 We can negotiate competitive rates for leisure vehicle finance to help you get out on the open road.